johir95/johir95/README.md

 - 👋 Hi, I’m @johir raihan
-- 👀 I’m interested in Semiconductor
+- 👀 I’m interested in Semiconductor Field
-- 🌱 I’m currently learning verilog
+- 🌱 I’m currently learning Verilog
 - 💞️ I’m looking to collaborate on python
-- 📫 How to reach me ? u can sent mail anytime
+- 📫 How to reach me? you can send mail anytime

 <!---
 johir95/johir95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.